Frequently Asked Questions

 - Sample arrived outside of laboratory hours and could not be processed.

-- Sample leaked from pot and not suitable for analysis.
+- Sample leaked from pot and is now not suitable for analysis.

 - The analysis has shown a low/unexpected result.